AmalGho/MusouqSystem/README.md

 ## the technical work

 - build spring boot project structure with many dependencies & database configuration.
-- work on the following classes and its relations:
+- work on the following classes and its relations with data validation:
   * User class
     - class built to manage registration and authentication of different user's role.
   * Supplier class